Theodore Caplow

 Theodore "Ted" Caplow (born 1969) is an American social entrepreneur, environmental engineer, and inventor.
 He is the founder of greenhouse science lab provider New York Sun Works and the co-founder of AgTech supply-chain disruptor BrightFarms.

-Caplow's pioneering work in urban agriculture and vertical farming began with the Science Barge in Yonkers, New York (NY).
-Caplow has also patented a Vertically Integrated Greenhouse.
-Caplow subsequently co-founded Caplow|Manzano in 2017 with Nathalie Manzano to pursue innovations in resilient housing design and sustainable building technology.
-As an academic, Caplow holds a Ph.D. in engineering from Columbia University and has published a series of peer-reviewed articles on water contaminant dynamics in the Hudson River Estuary, in addition to articles on Building-integrated agriculture.
+Caplow's pioneering work in urban agriculture and vertical farming began with the Science Barge in Yonkers, New York.
+Caplow has also patented a vertically integrated greenhouse (VIG).
+Caplow subsequently co-founded Caplow|Manzano in 2017 with Nathalie Manzano to pursue innovations in resilient housing design and sustainable-building technology.

+As an academic, Caplow holds a Doctor of Philosophy degree in engineering from Columbia University and has published a series of peer-reviewed articles on water-contaminant dynamics in the Hudson River estuary, in addition to articles on building-integrated agriculture.

 Early life and education

 Theodore Caplow (birth name: Theodore Caplow, Jr.) was born in New York City in 1969 to Anne Christine Allen and Theodore Caplow.
-His father was a well-known American sociologist and author of over 20 books in the social sciences.
+His father was a well-known American sociologist and author of over twenty books in the social sciences.

 Caplow grew up in central Virginia and attended Groton School in Massachusetts.
-He entered Harvard University intending to major in physics but graduated cum laude with a Bachelor of Arts in Sociology in 1992.
-Following college, Caplow, together with his father and other family members, sailed a 47 foot boat from NYC to Cyprus, stimulating his interest in engineering.
+He entered Harvard University intending to major in physics but graduated cum laude with a Bachelor of Arts degree in sociology in 1992.
+Following college, Caplow, together with his father and other family members, sailed a forty-seven–foot boat from New York City to Cyprus, stimulating his interest in engineering.

-He received an M.S. degree in Mechanical Engineering in 1998 from Princeton University, where his interest in renewable energy was fostered by Robert H. Socolow and Daniel Kammen and where he received a National Science Foundation Graduate Fellowship.
-Caplow’s thesis at Princeton was an extended design modeling and optimization project for a solar thermal “power tower” that explored the feasibility of employing gas turbines in these designs.
-Caplow completed his Ph.D. in Environmental Engineering in 2004 at Columbia University, where he was influenced by Peter Schlosser, Vijay Modi, Klaus Lackner, and Upmanu Lall, among others.
-Caplow’s dissertation concerned the hydrodynamics of contaminant transport in the Hudson River Estuary and his scholarly work in this field has appeared in Environmental Science & Technology, the Journal of Environmental Engineering and Acta Horticulturae.
+He received a Master of Science degree in mechanical engineering in 1998 from Princeton University, where his interest in renewable energy was fostered by Robert H. Socolow and Daniel Kammen and where he received a National Science Foundation Graduate Fellowship.
+Caplow's thesis at Princeton was an extended design modeling and optimization project for a solar thermal "power tower" that explored the feasibility of employing gas turbines in these designs.

+Caplow completed his Doctor of Philosophy degree in environmental engineering in 2004 at Columbia University, where he was influenced by Peter Schlosser, Vijay Modi, Klaus Lackner, and Upmanu Lall, among others.
+Caplow's dissertation concerned the hydrodynamics of contaminant transport in the Hudson River estuary and his scholarly work in this field has appeared in Environmental Science & Technology, the Journal of Environmental Engineering and Acta Horticulturae.

-Contributions to Sustainable Technology
+Contributions to sustainable technology

 Inventors at Frost Science

-Caplow conceived and, together with Nathalie Manzano, developed Inventors-in-Residence, a science prize competition and residency program which debuted in 2017 at the Philip and Patricia Frost Museum of Science in Miami FL.
-The winning technologies focused on coral reef restoration and airborne carcinogen detection, respectively.
-The winning scientific teams worked in public-facing labs and interacted with museum guests, discussing why their work matters, what kind of progress they’ve made, and what hurdles lie ahead.
+Caplow conceived and, together with Nathalie Manzano, developed Inventors-in-Residence, a science prize competition and residency program which debuted in 2017 at the Phillip and Patricia Frost Museum of Science in Miami, Florida.
+The winning technologies focused on coral-reef restoration and airborne carcinogen detection, respectively.
+The winning scientific teams worked in public-facing laboratories and interacted with museum guests, discussing why their work matters, what kind of progress they have made, and what hurdles lie ahead.
 The laser project later transitioned to Ransom Everglades School.